 If everyone is able to pass on their nationality and all its benefits to their children and spouse, families, communities and economies will be stronger.
 That’s the future we’re fighting for.

-What is the problem in nationality law?
+What is the problem with nationality law?

 A quarter of the world’s governments deny women equal nationality rights, preventing women from passing on, acquiring, changing, or keeping their nationality on an equal basis with men.
 Our 2016 report, The State We’re In, calls on the 53 nations that deny women equal rights to citizenship to change their discriminatory laws.